belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/100-alpine1-setup.md

 ```
 vi /etc/sysctl.conf
-# Manualy type in the followingf
+# Manualy type in the following
 # press [i] to be in insert /edit mode

 net.ipv6.conf.all.disable_ipv6 = 1